 Scott also delivered a short talk about the benefits of athletics and sports for children in developing transferable life skills, such as being coachable, having discipline and learning from disappointments.
 These important lessons that students learn outside of the classroom shape their character and mold their personality.
 With such attributes, it is no wonder that Scott believes these codes to be as important as – if not more than – any other classes.

-Cesar Jung-Harada visited Stamford to share his inspirational story of hard work, dedication and passion with our Grades 5-7 students.
+Cesar Jung-Harada visited Stamford to share his insprirational story of hard work, dedication and passion with our Greade 5-7 students.
 He also worked with students to design and build life-size boats and helped them to better understand the design cycle and the challenges of turning ideas into reality.
 Cesar is a French-Japanese inventor, environmentalist and director of MakerBay, Hong Kong’s makerspace for social and environmental impact, where he’s been working on solutions to man-made problems such as oil spills and radioactive leaks.

 His most remarkable invention to date is Protei, a revolutionary open-source sailing technology that allows for efficient clean-up of both oil and plastics from the sea.
 He’s a TED Senior Fellow, a Figure of Progress (nominated by GOOD and IBM) and an APEC Maker Awardee.
 Intriguingly, Cesar studied animation—his work has been shown at festivals and events around the world.
 See the amazing boat project details >

-Sarah Brennan visited Stamford for the second time to read some of her classic tales and also engage students in writing workshops.
+Sarah Brennan visited Stamford for a second time to read some of her classic tales and also engage students in writing workshops.
 She inspired students with her love for words and also introduced them to a world of new vocabulary.
 Sarah is a great mentor not only because she is published and skillful, but also because she pursued her dream to be an author.

 She started writing a funny column for a local parenting magazine and transitioned into children's stories.
-In November 2007, she started her own publishing company Auspicious Times Limited, which has now published The Tale of Run Run Rat,The Tale of Oswald Ox, The Tale of Temujin, The Tale of Rhonda Rabbit, The Tale of Chester Choi, The Tale of Sybil Snake, The Tale of A Dark Horse, The Tale of Rodney Ram, The Tale of Ming Kee Monkey, The Tale of Rickshaw Rooster and her very latest book, The Tale of Desmond Dog!
+In November 2007, she started her own publishing company Auspicious Times Limited, which has now published The Tale of Run Run Rat,The Tale of Oswald Ox, The Tale of Temujin, The Tale of Rhonda Rabbit, The Tale of Chester Choi, The Tale of Sybil Snake, The Tale of A Dark Horse, The Tale of Rodney Ram, The Tale of Ming Kee Monkey, The Tale of Rickshaw Rooster and my very latest book, The Tale of Desmond Dog.!
 See photos here>

-In October 2017, we invited Bay McLaughlin, Co-Founder and COO of Brinc which began as an IoT (internet of things) accelerator company that expanded into a product design studio and an education platform with offices in six countries around the world.
+In October 2017, we invited Bay McLaughlin, co-founder and COO of Brinc which began as an IoT (internet of things) accelerator company that expanded into a product design studio and an education platform with offices in six countries around the world.
 Read more about Bay >

 We place a special emphasis on science in our curriculum and offer a problem-based Science, Technology, Engineering, Mathematics and Innovation (STEMinn) Program to challenge students in these disciplines through critical thinking and real-world application.
 On Tuesday, May 9th, we invited Dr. Bunhead to delight children and their parents with a mesmerizing scientific experiment exploring the unique properties of liquid nitrogen.
 Dr. Bunhead also talked about the life of being a family theater performer and the benefits of engaging in a STEMinn Program from young.
 After meeting Dr. Bunhead, children enjoyed experimenting and making their own hypotheses with science kits such as Energy Sticks and Gotcha Gadgets.
 See photos here > | Read full article about Dr. Bunhead's visit written by South China Morning Post here >